codefellows-seattle-javascript-401d19/16-19-auth/Lab-19.md

 * Write 204, 404, and 401 tests for `DELETE /<resource-name>/:id`

 ## Documentation
-In the README.md write documention for starting your server and making requests to each endpoint it provides.
+In the README.md write documentation for starting your server and making requests to each endpoint it provides.
 The documentation should describe how the server would respond to valid and invalid requests.